 Because here’s the thing about the Moulin Rouge show: it’s just not sexy.
 Perhaps I’m not the audience they’re aiming at, being a straight woman and all, but I don’t think the males in the audience found it much different either.
 It basically seems just like a classic variety show, only one in which the performers have chosen for whatever reason to appear topless.
 There are some song and dance numbers, a trio of female crooners that come out, all of them with their breasts showing, but after hours of seeing boob after boob after boob during fairly standard and tame dance numbers, it seems less ‘seductive’ and more ‘costumes accidentally got shredded backstage’.

-[Which brings me to a warning: if you are the kind of person who thinks Janet Jackson’s boob showing at the Superbowl was second only to World War I in the downhill slide of American morality, this is not the place for you.
+[Which brings me to a warning: if you are the kind of person who thinks Janet Jackson’s boob showing at the Superbowl was the most important thing the news cycle could be discussing for the following month, this is not the place for you.
 Actually, France is not the place for you either.
 The table next to us had a family who had brought their 16-year-old daughter to Moulin Rouge for her birthday celebration.]

 It’s a shame really, because the ‘in-between acts’, the ones that are supposed to be a break from the show, are insanely good.
 A couple does some risky and complex maneuvers on skates, a woman bathes with snakes, a trio of men do some Three-Stooges-meets-Cirque-du-Soleil impressive tricks, and so on.
 And there are some extremely talented dancers in the show itself.